vnicolescu/claude-expert-skill-creator/README.md

 ## Why This Exists

+Anthropic released a basic "skill-creator", however, it doesn't utilize the entire range of what's possible within a Skill.
+This enhanced skill creator makes use of resources, scripts, progressive disclosure and system architecture knowledge to deliver elaborate skills, zipped and ready to upload.

+## Why the "Expert" Part Matters

 AI assistants struggle in production for two reasons:

 1. **Missing domain expertise** — Generic models don't know or aren't primed with your industry's edge cases, terminology, or unwritten rules.